MainulDip/iOS-study/Concurrency-Async-Threading.md

  5. .background | task that doesn't require immediate feedback, ie, backups to the cloud
  6. .unspecified | don't use this QoS, its for legacy support

- Custom/Private dispatch queue
+ Custom/Private dispatch queue (only way to make a serial queue)
- - As global queues are concurrent, if we need some task to execute in serial queue at the same time not blocking Main queue, we have to create our own custom/private serial dispatch queue.
+ - As global queues are concurrent, if we need some task to execute in `serial` queue at the same time not blocking Main queue, we have to create our own custom/private serial dispatch queue.
     - but creating custom/private dispatch queue will increase `thread` consumption.
 To avoid this, we can create this by delegating the task to a global queue and still utilize the serial queue features.

+* Note: `serial` queue (custom) is to eliminate `data race` by executing write and read on the same `serial` queue

 ### GCD | usages of QoS (Quality of Service):
 When not specified, The default QoS is .default, which sits between .utility and .userInitiated.